Also Known As:

 33 15th Street, Seyed-Jamal-Eddin-Assad Abadi Avenue, Tehran

-Operated in secret until 2003; was reportedly registered as a watch-making factory in Ab-Ali, 18 miles east of Tehran; began conducting centrifuge research and development in 1995; according to Iranian authorities, from 1997 through 2002, used as the primary facility for the assembly and testing of P-1 centrifuges for uranium enrichment; between 1999 and 2002, used to test centrifuges with 1.9 kg of undeclared uranium hexafluoride (UF6), reportedly imported from China; centrifuge equipment dismantled in the spring of 2003, concealed from the International Atomic Energy Agency (IAEA) and stored at Pars Trash until being presented to the IAEA at Natanz in October 2003.
+Operated in secret until 2003; was reportedly registered as a watch-making factory in Ab-Ali, 18 miles east of Tehran; began conducting centrifuge research and development testing in 1995; according to Iranian authorities, from 1997 to 2002, used as the primary facility for the assembly and testing of P-1 centrifuges for uranium enrichment; between 1999 and 2002, used to test centrifuges with 1.9 kg of undeclared uranium hexafluoride (UF6), reportedly imported from China; centrifuge equipment was dismantled in the spring of 2003, concealed from the International Atomic Energy Agency (IAEA), and stored at Pars Trash until being presented to the IAEA at Natanz in October 2003.

-IAEA inspectors permitted limited access in March 2003 and full access in May 2003; modified by Iran to conceal undeclared centrifuge enrichment activities, which affected the IAEA's ability to resolve issues related to Iran's enrichment program; environmental sampling by the IAEA revealed the presence of highly enriched uranium particles which were not consistent with the nuclear material declared by Iran; in 2005, the IAEA found that the presence of these particles was likely caused by contamination from imported centrifuge components.
+IAEA inspectors first permitted limited access in March 2003 and full access in May 2003; modified by Iran to conceal its centrifuge enrichment activities, which affected the IAEA's ability to resolve issues related to Iran's enrichment program; environmental sampling by the IAEA revealed the presence of highly enriched uranium particles which were not consistent with the nuclear material declared by Iran; in 2005, the IAEA found that the presence of these particles was likely caused by contamination from imported centrifuge components.

 According to the National Council of Resistance of Iran (NCRI), company officials allegedly made trips to India and China in 2001 in search of equipment for the project.